gto76/python-cheatsheet/README.md

 <array> = np.tile/repeat(<array>, <int/list> [, axis])  # Tiles array or repeats its elements.
 ```
 * **Shape is a tuple of dimension sizes.
 A 100x50 RGB image has shape (50, 100, 3).**
-* **Axis is an index of the dimension that gets aggregated.
+* **Axis is an index of a dimension.
 Leftmost dimension has index 0.
 Summing the RGB image along axis 2 will return a greyscale image with shape (50, 100).**

 ### Indexing
 ```perl